lateefj/shylock/README.md

 _"we must treat the data center itself as one massive warehouse-scale computer"_ - Luiz André Barroso

 At the core I created shylock because I feel there is little sanity programming in a modern distributed system.
-Shylock basically provides two core features.
+To get more sanity it was going to require decoupling in some sepcific places, integrated with enough systems and provide configuration for quality of service.

-#.
-Everything is a file (file system): key / value (object stores), message queues ect
+1. Everything is a file (file system): key / value (object stores), message queues ect
-   #.
-Examples: S3, Etcd, redis pub/sub, kafka ect
+   1. Examples: S3, Etcd, redis pub/sub, kafka ect
-#.
-Quality of Service (QOS): given a key or path limit the resource based on read/write bytes or operations
+1. Quality of Service (QOS): given a key or path limit the resource based on read/write bytes or operations
-   #.
-Example: User (/mnt/lhj) can only write 1024K per second, read 512K per second
+   1. Example: User (/mnt/lhj) can only write 1024K per second, read 512K per second

 This would not be possible if it wasn't for the great work done by the `bazil/fuse <https://bazil.org/fuse/>`_ project.
 By making writing a `fuse <https://github.com/libfuse/libfuse>`_ file system in Go amazingly easy I can't thank the developers enough.